 In 927, Sihtric, the Danish King of Yorvik died and the king of Wessex, Athelstan, took his opportunity to seize control and become the first King of all of England.
+His rule was not popular locally and he tried to reconcile the local aristocracy by lavishing gifts on the influential Archbishop of York, Wulfstan.
+This included the manor of Sherburn which he gave in 937.
 The hill at Sherburn offered a good position dominating the area and there was a church there from Saxon times.
-King Athelstan, held a Manor House or Hunting Lodge on land north of the church.
-His rule was not popular and he tried to reconcile the local aristocracy by lavishing gifts on the Archbishop of York, one of which was the manor of Sherburn which he gave in 937.
+North of the church there was a Manor House or Hunting Lodge and evidence of the archeological remains can be seen today.
+The site is shown on maps as Athelstan’s Palace but it is unclear whether it was built by Athelstan, who only visited the area rarely, or by the Archbishop.

 In the Domesday Book of 1086 the manor of Sherburn (Scireburn as it was then) was valued at £34 whilst Leeds was only valued at £7.
 The area had suffered enormously from William the Conquerer and his “scourging of the North” but he was a pious man and Sherburn seems to have benefitted from the protection of the Church.
 The Manor of Sherburn remained in the hands of the Archbishop although other land in the area was taken by Norman barrens such as the de Laci family.
 The Archbishops used it as a principal country residence until moving to Cawood Castle in about 1360.
 The manor fell into disrepair or was demolished to provide building material for the new palace at Cawood.
 Only bumps in the field, known as Hall Garth, now remain.

 At that time the centre of the village will have been the area around the church with Sir Johns Lane being the road to the North via Saxton and Garden lane the road from Ferrybridge and the South.
 The place where this track crossed the Mill dyke is almost certainly the origin of South Milford.